Firstp1ck/hyprgui/README.md

 2. Install `git` and `gtk4`
 3. Clone this repository:
 `git clone https://github.com/Firstp1ck/hyprgui.git && cd hyprgui`
-4. Compile the app with `cargo build --release`, run it directly with `cargo run --release` or use `build.sh` script.
+4. Compile the app with `cargo build --release`, run it directly with `cargo run --release` or use `setup.sh` script.

 ## Credits:
 - [Nyx](https://github.com/nnyyxxxx) - Implementing the parser, rest of the GUI, and maintaining the project